Collection Summary

 Scope and Content

-cartes de visite, and 10 other mounted albumen prints --taken from 1857 to circa 1895.
-Most of the prints are the work of
+cartes de visite, and 10 other mounted albumen prints) taken from about 1867 to 1895.
+Most of the prints are the work of M.M.

-M.M.
-(Martin Mason) Hazeltine, though many are by his brother G.I.
+(Martin Mason) Hazeltine, though some are by his brother G.I.
 (George Irving) Hazeltine.
-The collection features views
+The collection features views from

 Regions and subjects featured from California include Yosemite Valley and other Mariposa and Tuolumne County views, San Francisco,